theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 ### Task
 Produce a summary technical report to the business directors (1600 words total) The report should contain:
-* An introduction to the business directors about the purpose of this technical report
+* An introduction summary of what this report contains and why it might be useful to business directors and your engineering team
 * Describe the features of the frameworks and languages and explain the problem that they are solving:
   * Server framework features *3
   * Server language features *2